Prayushi9/Multi-Organ-Segmentation/README.md

 # Model Description
 - It is a three dimensional model.
-- The model can detect the following organs in a CT/MRI scan:
+- The model can segment the following organs in a CT/MRI scan:
 (1) spleen
 (2) right kidney
 (3) left kidney